 - Teck responds openly and fully on a timely basis to all government requests for information pertaining to our legal structure, our financial results and our taxes in the course of their audits.
 Teck does not engage in tax planning that relies on the non-disclosure of activity or ownership in tax havens or secrecy jurisdictions.

-Teck seeks to build open and trusting relationships with the tax authorities in all jurisdictions in which it operates, building on the common interest it has with the authorities in efficiently reaching a timely and accurate determination of its financial responsibilities for taxes.
-Disputes, when they occur, are resolved through statutory processes based on full disclosure and legal principles.
-Where possible, Teck will reach an agreed statement of the relevant facts so that the issue can be resolved efficiently.
+- Teck seeks to build open and trusting relationships with the tax authorities in all jurisdictions in which it operates, building on the common interest it has with the authorities in efficiently reaching a timely and accurate determination of its financial responsibilities for taxes.
+Where a dispute does arise, Teck will work with the authorities to reach an agreed statement of the relevant facts so that the issue can be resolved efficiently.

-Teck has a limited presence in off-shore financial centres.
-This currently includes a financing affiliate that finances active mining operations outside of Canada and an insurance affiliate that insures our world-wide mining operations.
-In accordance with our Tax Policy, our activities in any such jurisdictions are fully disclosed to all relevant tax authorities in accordance with applicable law, are conducted on arm’s length terms in accordance with applicable transfer pricing rules, are related to the ordinary course of our business and are fully compliant with the tax laws and policy applicable in the financial center and in the operating jurisdiction which has received financing or insurance.
+- Teck has a limited presence in offshore financial centres.
+This currently includes a financing affiliate that finances active mining operations outside of Canada and an insurance affiliate that insures our worldwide mining operations.
+In accordance with our Tax Policy, our activities in any such jurisdictions are fully disclosed to all relevant tax authorities in accordance with applicable law, and are conducted on arm’s length terms in accordance with applicable transfer pricing rules, are related to the ordinary course of our business.
+These activities are also are fully compliant with the tax laws and policy applicable in the relevant financial center and in the operating jurisdiction which has received financing or insurance.

 - The tax consequences of material transactions are the subject of written analysis supported, where appropriate, by written external opinions and/or local government authority advance tax rulings.

 - Where there is a clear, unambiguous and material error in a filed tax return, Teck will disclose the error to the relevant tax authority if the error is discovered before the completion of the relevant tax audit cycle.